< Previous | Contents (GEM) | Contents (DOS+) | Next >

 The DESKTOP menu offers the following commands:

-Snapshot – takes a snapshot of the screen and saves it on disc, giving it the document type .IMG.
-Details of how to use the Snapshot facility are given in Paint, 3.6.7.
+– displays copyright information about GEM Desktop. – takes a snapshot of the screen and saves it on disc, giving it the document type .IMG.
+Details of how to use the Snapshot facility are given in Paint, – superimposes the calculator over the window.
+Instructions on using the calculator are given in – superimposes the clock over the window.
+Instructions on using the clock are given in

-Print Spooler – displays the Print Spooler list, allowing document names to be added to or deleted from the list for printing.
-To add a name, click on the Add box and the item selector appears; select the document to be added.
-To delete a name, click on the name and then on the Delete box.
+– displays the Print Spooler list, allowing document names to be added to or deleted from the list for printing.
+To add a name, click on the box and the item selector appears; select the document to be added.
+To delete a name, click on the name and then on the box.
 Click on its close box to remove the spooler list.
 Only text documents can be sent to the print spooler; they are printed in draft form (i.e. without special text attributes).
 Printing begins as soon as the item selector is removed from the screen (but is interrupted if it is restored to add more names).